jjfeng/jjfeng.github.io/joining.md

 ---

 We're always seeking talented AI engineers and post-doctoral researchers to join our research team.
 If any of the positions below interest you, please reach out!
+Females and underrepresented groups are particularly encouraged to apply.

 -------
 # Senior AI Engineer for the PROSPECT Team